Creating a Location page

 - consider breaking long sentences and paragraphs with a lot of information into bulleted lists

-- include the relevant DisabledGo link for your location in the 'Accessibility' field
+- include the relevant DisabledGo link for your location in the 'Accessibility' field.
+Use the following standard text: Visit DisabledGo for detailed information on [the location's] accessibility.

 - use abbreviation for building names (WH, 4W)